intelligent-machine-learning/dlrover/docs/design/unified-architecture.md

 ### Elastic Training (SubMaster Driven)

 Elastic training is a core feature of the DLRover framework, enabling dynamic scaling of training resources based on workload demands.
-Within the hybrid training architecture, elastic training is seamlessly integrated and managed by the `PrimeMaster`, which oversees the orchestration and lifecycle management of all elastic workloads.
+Within the unified training architecture, elastic training is seamlessly integrated and managed by the `PrimeMaster`, which oversees the orchestration and lifecycle management of all elastic workloads.

 The `PrimeMaster` coordinates the creation, preparation, and execution of elastic training jobs, delegating the